gvwilson/sensibleadventures/misc/bear-02.md

 two uniformed soldiers were hurrying back to the garrison house with a third man on a stocky pony between them.

-Noxy leaped nimbly off Cloak as they touched down and raced across the courtyard without waiting for Mope to dismount.
+Noxy leaped nimbly off Charger as they touched down and raced across the courtyard without waiting for Mope to dismount.

 "What's happened?" the prince demanded.
 "Did you find her?"